jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 ```

 Inside the folder [`route-multiple-backends`](route-multiple-backends) you can find a .yaml file with a route definition, have a look a it.
-Once created, from a master, curl several times to the route, and see what happens.
+Once created, from a Master, curl several times to the route, and see what happens.

 ```
 cd route-multiple-backends/